Pistonite/botw-recipe/dump/README.md

 ## Recipe ID
-Given the groups `N`, and 5 is the max number of ingredients in a recipe, the totel number of recipe is:
+Given the groups `N`, and 5 is the max number of ingredients in a recipe, the total number of recipe is:
 ```
 binomial(N+5-1, 5) = binomial(N+4, 5) // or multichoose(N, 5)
 ```